LrWm3/i/README.md

 `i` is a very simple terminal-based micro-journal built on git.

 It takes a couple of ideas from other journaling systems and mixes them with git, to enable easy distribution of the journal between different systems.

 It provides some easy ways of presenting the data along with integration with the GPT API to perform analyis of specific time windows in your journal.

+It integrates with git to log commit messages made as you work into your journal.

+It is intended to be paired with a fork of [ai-commit](https://github.com/LrWm3/ai-commit), to help generate better commit messages, which makes for a better journal.

 ## install